– Summary –

 The core problem with the story, and the central reason I found it all so abominable, is that the characters within it are all entirely reactive.
 From Alice, down to the no-name task force members sent into the complex to retrieve her, not one of these people does anything to propel the story – they all react to external events, making the entire film simply one long expositional endurance test.
 Revelatory moment after revelatory moment does little to stem the creative vacuum Anderson provides, and with each pronouncement or “reveal” of a plot twist, my care factor dropped even further into the sub-basement.
 Most films can only handle one or two major plot twists well, yet Anderson tries for a good bakers dozen of plot turns that transcend legitimate storytelling techniques.
 And it all just feels like lazy film-making, the kind of “if the audience buys this, they’ll buy anything” mentality which has ruined many a good cinema yarn.
 Reactionary plotting does nothing when the climactic fight scenes kick off – because it’s yet another reaction.
 There’s no advancement of the plot through Alice (supposedly the central character), it all occurs around her.

 Milla Jovovich does her best to remain in character, although you do get the sense that even she’s struggling to understand exactly what’s expected of her.
 Alice has become less a character and more a caricature, a far cry indeed from the vulnerable-yet-committed Alice of the first film.
 In this respect, it’s indicative of where the Resident Evil franchise has gone since the original; instead of a spooky, atmospheric pulp film with genuine genre appeal, Retribution represents the decline and decline into style-over-substance soullessness which has become so prevalent of Hollywood these days.
 It makes Afterlife’s rise in quality seem more of a fluke.
-Retribution’s obnoxious soundtrack, lack of interest in compelling plotting or narrative, and witheringly indifferent creativity makes this one of the weakest of the five films thus far; all does not bode well for the sixth entry, considering the perfunctory final “twist” scene, and the now-expected long pullback shot revealing hordes of undead clamoring at the gates, ensure this story isn’t ending here.
-The entirety of this film seems designed simply to move people into position for the next installment, which is disappointing indeed.
+Retribution’s obnoxious soundtrack, lack of interest in compelling plotting or narrative, and witheringly indifferent creativity makes this one of the weakest of the five films thus far; all does not bode well for the sixth entry, considering the perfunctory final “twist” scene, and the now-expected long pullback shot revealing hordes of undead clamouring at the gates, ensure this story isn’t ending here.
+The entirety of this film seems designed simply to move people into position for the next instalment, which is disappointing indeed.

 If you’re not already a fan, this film isn’t going to change your mind.
 It might validate concerns you had in the first place, in fact.
 The action is slick, empty, bullet-ridden nonsense, the story moves with the fluidity of a Rubick’s Cube, and you would be wise to ingest a couple of headache tablets prior to commencing; Resident Evil: Retribution is vapid, hackneyed film-making at its most obscenely stupid.
 Approach with caution, both fans and non-fans alike.